100 Sights in Berlin, Germany (with Map and Images)

 Rathaus Schmargendorf Axel Mauruszat / Attribution

-The Schmargendorf Town Hall is the former town hall of the once independent municipality of Schmargendorf, which was incorporated into Berlin in 1920 and has been a district of the Berlin district of Charlottenburg-Wilmersdorf since 2001.
-The historicizing building was built between 1900 and 1902 according to plans by Otto Kerwien in the style of Brandenburg brick Gothic.
+Schmargendorf Town Hall is the former town hall of the once independent municipality of Schmargendorf, which was incorporated into Berlin in 1920 and has been a district of the Berlin district of Charlottenburg-Wilmersdorf since 2001.
+The historicizing building was built between 1900 and 1902 according to plans by Otto Kerwien in the style of the Brandenburg brick Gothic.
 With his design of the town hall, Kerwien referred to the mostly medieval secular buildings of Tangermünde and Stendal.
-Today, it houses the county's registry office, the music school and the Adolf Reichwein Library, a branch of the city library called the Adolf Reichwein Library.
+Today, the registry office of the district, the music school and the branch of the city library called the Adolf Reichwein Library are located here.

 Wikipedia: Rathaus Schmargendorf (DE)